Sustainability

 Carbon Footprint

 As it can be useful for people to compare businesses by looking at the amount of carbon they generate as measured by an external measuring tool we signed up with ‘Compare Your Footprint’ in April 2021.
-This stuff is hard to wade through and we have finally got to a stage where we can publish our report - with the help of Bluepatch and their Let’s Do Net Zero programme - in May 2023.
+It is time-consuming and difficult but we have finally got to a stage where we can publish a reports with the help of Bluepatch and their Let’s Do Net Zero programme - in May 2023.